meghpatel0607/multi-docker/multi-stage-image/golang-multi-stage-docker-build/README.md

 # Multi Stage Docker Build

-The main purpose of choosing a golang based applciation to demostrate this example is golang is a statically-typed programming language that does not require a runtime in the traditional sense.
-Unlike dynamically-typed languages like Python, Ruby, and JavaScript, which rely on a runtime environment to execute their code, Go compiles directly to machine code, which can then be executed directly by the operating system.
+Choosing a Golang-based application for this example is because Golang is a programming language that compiles directly to machine code, skipping the need for a runtime environment like some other languages.
+This makes Golang applications more straightforward and faster.

-So the real advantage of multi stage docker build and distro less images can be understand with a drastic decrease in the Image size.
+The cool part is using a multi-stage Docker build and distro-less images.
+This makes the final container much smaller.
+In simple terms, it's like packing only what's needed for your app to run, and nothing extra.
+This smaller size is great because it makes your app faster to deploy and takes up less space on servers.
+So, Golang and distro-less images together make things efficient and speedy!